GustavoHennig/GustavoHennig/README.md

 ### About me

 I’ve been working with development for over 18 years.
-My first contact with programming was when I was 8, with a [CP-400](https://en.wikipedia.org/wiki/Prol%C3%B3gica_CP-400) (I don’t miss it).
+My first contact with programming was when I was 8, with a [CP-400](https://en.wikipedia.org/wiki/Prol%C3%B3gica_CP-400), a TRS-80 clone.
+(I don’t miss it).

 Fascinated by technology, I really have fun learning and experimenting the techs I consider interesting.